 - Biohouse (Netherlands) — a residential building using more than 100 different biomaterials

-- Reduced costs for heating and air conditioning
+- Reduced heating and air conditioning costs

 - Access to green certifications and corresponding tax benefits

-- Increased market value of eco-friendly properties
+- Increased market value of eco-friendly objects

 Problem | Solution | Technology Examples |